MicroNotebook/atlas-micropython/README.md

-# atlas-micropython
+# Atlas Kit Micropython Code

-Starter code for programming an Atlas kit with MicroPython.
+Code to help you quickly get started with the Atlas Kit.